-Alexa Shopping Actions FAQ
+Alexa Shopping Kit FAQ

 - Q: Can all customers use Alexa Shopping?

 To use Alexa Shopping, a customer must enable voice purchasing in the Alexa app.
+Customers can add items to their Amazon Wish List even if they don't define customer settings, such as payment method and delivery address.

 - Q: Which payment method does Alexa use for purchases within Amazon?